SouzaEduardoAC/souzaeduardoac.github.io/_posts/2022-04-29-single-sign-on.md

 1. The client application requests access to data stored in the LDAP database
 2. The client application provides the user's access credentials to the LDAP server.
 3. The LDAP server verifies that the data entered matches the credentials for that user stored in the database.
-4. If the credentials match the stored user ID, LDAP will allow the client application to access the requested information.
+    * Credentials match the stored user ID, LDAP will allow the client application to access the requested information.
-5. If the credentials are incorrect, LDAP blocks access.
+    * Credentials does not match, LDAP blocks access.

 ### OAuth
 OAuth 2 is an authorization protocol that enables applications to obtain limited access to user accounts on an HTTP service, such as Facebook, GitHub, and Google.